Attrash-Islam/log-to-csv/README.md

 # log-to-csv

 Log files Parser that takes the log files (often txt files) and insert them into some kind of pipe with regex <b>of your implementation</b> and returns a CSV format-like.
-The pipe will receive Line-By-Line, and will insert it into the pipe, moving to the next line until finishing the InputStream.
+The pipe will receive Line-By-Line, and will proccess it throught the regex syntax, and will move to the next line until finishing the InputStream.

 # What to do?